 Bundle Africa Affiliate Opportunity

-Within “Refer and Earn” you can get a referral link with which you can invite users to the App and earn commissions.
+Within “Refer and Earn,” you can get a referral link with which you can invite users to the App and earn commissions.

-The good news is, both users get ₦500 ($1.25 approximately) when the person you invited maintains at least ₦5000 ($12.5 approx) in the wallet for 30 days or more.
+The good news is that other users get ₦500 ($1.25 when the person you invited maintains at least ₦5000 ($12.5 approx) in the wallet for 30 days or more.

 The Bundle App Security Tab

-Finally, from this tab, you could contact customer support via the help center, learn more about the product from the team or other users within the community, and logout from your account accordingly.
+Finally, from this tab, you could contact customer support via the help center, learn more about the product from the team or other users within the community, and log out from your account accordingly.

 The Bundle App Updates Tab.